A Dashboard Application for Data-driven House Flipping

 - Feature Exploration

 The pages of the app follow a general 3-step approach to house flipping:

 - Understand how those changes will influence return

 The application aims to reduce bias from the individual in predicting the potential value of the updated home and facilitate better-informed decisions about whether to invest.

 This page gives an overview of the housing market in Ames, Iowa.
 It includes a map of the entire area of Ames, with the option to display the homes and various OpenStreetMap POIs concurrently.

-Using the POI overlays, the user is able to visualize the makeup and characteristics of different neighborhoods and parts of the city.
+Using the POI overlays, the user is able to visualize the makeup of different neighborhoods and parts of the city.
 Below, we can see that parks and recreational areas (green tree icons) in Ames are distributed mostly in the Northern and Western areas of the city and seem to be concentrated around the residential areas.

 The user can filter the dataset using the sliders.
-All the houses that meet the filter criteria are shown on the map and listed in the dataframe below the map with more specific information.
+All the houses that meet the filter criteria are shown on the map and listed in the dataframe below with more specific information.
 The map and dataframe update dynamically.
 The current filters are limited to price, bedrooms, bathrooms, and total square footage, but could be easily modified to include any of the other features.